DDurant94/Library_management_system_MySQL/README.md

 1. Adding:
 Each Genre only needs a name.
 The Category and Description are optional.
 Both can be added in at the time being add or later Date.
 2. Editing:
-Each Genre can be edited and ajusted in all aspects.
+Each Genre can be edited and adjusted in all aspects.
 3. Viewing:
 Each Genre when view shows Genre Name, ID, Category, and Description (Future updates of viewing: Showing all book in Genre)
 4. Deleting:
-Deleteing a Genre can only be done if there is no book in the database with that Genre.
+Deleting a Genre can only be done if there is no book in the database with that Genre.

 Authors:
 1. Adding:
 Each Author only needs a Name.
 The Biography is optional and can be added at a later date.
 2. Editing:
-Each Author can be edited and ajusted in all aspects.
+Each Author can be edited and adjusted in all aspects.
 3. Viewing:
 Each Author when view shows Author Name, ID, and Biography (Future updates of viewing: Showing all book That have the Author linked to them)
 4. Deleting:
-Deleteing a Genre can only be done if there is no book in the database with that Author.
+Deleting a Genre can only be done if there is no book in the database with that Author.

 Borrowed Books:
 1. Adding:
-When adding a borrowed book from Borrowed Books Menu, it's to be noted that it is doing so manually and not from the book oporations.
+When adding a borrowed book from Borrowed Books Menu, it's to be noted that it is doing so manually and not from the book operations.
 Checking in or out a book you will need User
 First and Last Name, Title, and Date of check out (Return date is auto set to none).
-When Adding Menually the same will apply.
+When Adding Manually the same will apply.
 (Future updates: Adding Auto Return Date (Length set by Library), Late Fees (Amount set by Library), and Warnings for users with outstanding balance)
 2. Editing:
 When editing a book that is out on loan you can change User, Checkout Date, and Return Date.